What does frankincense smell like? Oh, what a great question you ask!

 Incense has always been part of our social life.
 Since Moses, Frankincense has been part of the burning rituals.

 On special occasions, smoke, and its smell, signify something big is going on.
 When frankincense oil makes its appearance, time stops.
 It’s time to listen and revere.

 Boswellia sacra comprise the main tree in the genus Boswellia where frankincense is extracted.
 The tree is native to Oman and Somalia.

 Boswellia is a big family.
-Boswellia carterii and Boswellia papyrifera, are other Boswellia species that are used to harvest frankincense.
+Boswellia carterii, Boswellia papyrifera, and Boswellia serrata are other Boswellia species that are used to harvest frankincense.

 Oman’s frankincense has been the best for 2300 years.
 Boswellia sacra.
 Sacred.

 It’s a stretch to say so, but it’s true.
 Yemen is prosperous because of one smell.
 The woodsy scent of frankincense.

 What are the benefits of frankincense?